 The Dolomites occupy most of the eastern Alps and extend, mostly, to Trentino-Alto Adige and are also famous as the Pale Mountains.
 The term derives from the coloration that the peaks of the Dolomites assume during the various hours of the day ranging from red to purple, passing through orange and pink.
 The color change seems a magic but it is due to a physical effect, all of the Dolomites, the enrosadira, a phenomenon whereby the tops of the mountains take on a pink coloring at sunset that slowly changes to purple.

-Since 2009 the Dolomites have been included in the UNESCO World Heritage list, but discover with me what you can see on these mountains.
+Since 2009 the Dolomites have been included in the UNESCO World Heritage list, but discover with us what you can see on these mountains.

 The tour of the Dolomites